-- Employees may be a risk factor because they have symptoms of COVID-19, they have been in contact with a confirmed case, or because they have visited a high-risk area. - It is currently legal and common practice in Taiwan for employers to adopt temperature screening at the front door of office premises and prohibit employees with fever from entering the premises.
+- It is currently legal and common practice in Taiwan for employers to adopt temperature screening at the front door of office premises and prohibit employees with fever from entering the premises.
 An employee is obliged to disclose to the employer if they have a fever.
 However, employees are not required by law to provide medical records to the employer unless they apply for sick leave. - Employees will be placed into on quarantine if they have been in contact with a confirmed COVID-19 case.
-As the employee will be absent from work in such a case, the employee will be obliged to disclose this to the employer through the company's usual absence procedures. - For high-risk areas, there are three levels of travel warnings in Taiwan.
-Starting from 19 March 2020, all foreigners are prohibited from entering Taiwan and all Taiwanese nationals will be subject to a 14 day quarantine. - Employees who have travelled to a level 3 jurisdiction who have returned to Taiwan before 19 March 2020 as well as employees travelling abroad who will return to Taiwan on or after 19 March 2020 will be obliged to disclose this fact to the employer through the company's usual absence procedures. - Employees traveling to level 1 and 2 jurisdictions who returned to Taiwan before 19 March 2020 are not obliged by law to disclose their travel records to the employer.
-However, according to the competent authority, employers may implement a policy asking employees to notify the employers of their travel destination before embarking on their travel. - To ensure employees understand their reporting obligations, employers should develop a clearly communicated policy on what and when an employee is expected to inform their employer of risk factors. - 2.
-Can the employer demand employees to disclose themselves as being a "risk-factor"?
+As the employee will be absent from work in such a case, the employee will be obliged to disclose this to the employer through the company's usual absence procedures. - There are three levels of travel warnings in Taiwan and currently all foreign jurisdictions are categorized as level 3 individuals are advised to avoid all unnecessary travel.
+Starting from 19 March 2020, all foreigners are prohibited from entering Taiwan and all Taiwanese nationals will be subject to a 14 day guarantine. - Employees who have travelled abroad will be obliged to disclose this fact to the employer through the company's usual absence procedures. - According to the competent authority, employers may implement a policy asking employees to notify the employers of their travel destination before embarking on their travel.

+To ensure employees understand their reporting obligations, employers should develop a clearly communicated policy on what and when an employee is expected to inform their employer of risk factors.

+2. Can the employer demand employees (in reaction to the corresponding question) to disclose themselves as being a "risk-factor" as per question no. 1?